 Configuring repository options, such as defining the maximum number of search results returned or if the full-text of a document can be indexed, must be done through the Oracle Content Server repository.
 It is recommended that you make all necessary repository configuration prior to defining any application, input, search, or connection objects in Oracle I/PM.
-For more information, see the Oracle Universal Content Management Managing Repository Content, Managing System Settings and Properties and Getting Started with Content Server guides.
+For more information, see the Oracle Fusion Middleware System Administrator's Guide for Content Server.